clragon/notified_preferences/README.md

 [![pub package](https://img.shields.io/pub/v/notified_preferences.svg)](https://pub.dartlang.org/packages/notified_preferences)

-Flutter plugin for reading and writing simple key-value pairs.
+Flutter plugin for reading and writing key-value pairs.

 notified_preferences is a wrapper around shared_preferences.
 It provides you with an easy way of listening to changes in your preference values.